barryclark/jekyll-now/_posts/2016-3-30-Eigenvesting-III-Random-Matrix-Filtering-In-Finance.md

 ---
-layout: page
+layout: post
 title: Eigen-vesting III.
 Random Matrix Filtering in Finance
 tags:
-- Mathematics
+- Math
 - Finance
+- Theory
-- Python
+- Practical
 summary: Part three in a Series on How Math Fits in Modern Portfolio Theory
 ---